 Lentil soup – The lentils represent pennies and thus by eating on the eve of a new year you’re ensuring pocketfuls of cash in your near future.
 I’ll have six servings, thankyouverymuch.

 Jelly donuts – but be careful eating these as oftentimes a random jelly donut is filled with mustard as a common New Year’s prank.

 Raclette – because, apparently, sharing cheese is a precursor to good luck and I COULDN’T AGREE MORE.
 Gimme your cheese.
 All of it.
 It’s for your own good; I promise.

 Carp – As much as eating carp for Sylvester dinner is a tradition, so is the keeping of one of the fish’s scales in your wallet to ensure it’s full and fat all year long.

 Whatever you decide to eat as part of your German New Year’s traditions, stay away from poultry.
 It’s said in Germany that your good luck and happiness for the coming year will fly away with the bird’s feathers.
 It obviously wasn’t great luck for the bird so…

 WHAT TO SAY

 In Germany on New Year’s Eve, be prepared to hear a lot of guten rutsh! instead of something else more closely resembling their wish for you to have a happy new year.
 Guten rutsch literally means “good slide” and your German friends are simply wishing you a good slide into the new year.
 It’s like they know how bad I am on icy sidewalks.

 Happy sliding everyone!
-Best of luck and travel in 2017.
+Best of luck in 2021.